Remote education for individual students

 The remote curriculum – what is taught to students at home

-A student’s first day or two of being educated remotely might look different from our standard approach, while we take all necessary actions to prepare for a longer period of remote teaching.
+A student’s first day or two of being educated remotely might look different from our standard approach.
+This is because we be taking all necessary actions to prepare for a longer period of remote teaching.

 What should my child expect from immediate remote education in the first day or two of pupils being sent home?

 Students should complete any unfinished classwork or outstanding homework whilst they await remote learning assignments and live lessons to be set on Microsoft Teams.
-Additional work is also available at www.thenational.academy, www.senecalearning.com and www.mathswatch.co.uk, and students could also complete wider reading.
+Additional work is also available at Oak National Academy, Seneca and MathsWatch, and students could also complete wider reading.

 Yes, we teach the same curriculum remotely as we do in school wherever possible and appropriate.
 However, we have needed to make some adaptations.
 For example, assignments and live lessons will not be provided for key stage 3 global awareness and year 10 core philosophy as these subjects are highly discursive and don’t lend themselves to be taught well remotely.